MouseLand/cellpose/docs/train.rst

 The cellpose pretrained models are trained using resized images so that the cells have the same median diameter across all images.
 If you choose to use a pretrained model, then this fixed median diameter is used.

 If you choose to train from scratch, you can set the median diameter you want to use for rescaling with the ``--diameter`` flag, or set it to 0 to disable rescaling.
+We trained the `cyto` model with a diameter of 30 pixels and the `nuclei` model with a diameter of 17 pixels.

+When you rescale everything to 30. pixel diameter, if you have images with varying diameters you may also want to learn a `SizeModel` that predicts the diameter from the styles that the network outputs.
+Add the flag `--train_size` and this will be learned.

 The same channel settings apply for training models (see all Command line `options
 <http://www.cellpose.org/static/docs/command.html>`_).